windup/rhamt-vscode-extension/README.md

 ## Features

 This extension provides the ability to analyze, assess, and migrate source code (`using RHAMT`) from within VSCode and Eclipse Che.

+The look and feel of both VSCode and Eclipse Che are very similar; therefore, the functionality demonstrated below should be consistent between the two environments.

 #### Configuration Wizard
 Use the configuration wizard to setup the analysis.